Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Methods

 To solve the idealized OED problem in Eq. (\ref{eq:EIGxstar}), a sequential approach may be taken, where we iteratively optimize the EIG to determine an initial design $\mathbf{X}_0$, run simulations, and then conditionally optimize additional simulations.
-For the updated training dataset, we include new points $\mathbf{X}_1 = {\mathbf{X}_0 \cup \mathbf{X}_{new}}$, where $\mathbf{X}_{new}$ represents newly selected inputs.
+For the updated training dataset, we include new points $\mathbf{X}_1 = {\mathbf{X}_0 \cup \mathbf{X}_{new}}$, where $\mathbf{X}_{new}$ represents a newly selected batch of inputs, which can be run as an ensemble in parallel.
 This iterative process ensures that simulation samples are strategically placed to improve calibration performance of the emulator, rather than being driven by uninformed priors.
 Without this sequential refinement, samples are less effective, as they rely solely on prior information that may be uninformative.
 However, sequential refinement is computationally expensive, as it requires repeatedly solving the calibration problem and updating the emulator.
 In what follows, we emphasize two practical experimental design strategies: standard BOED, which maximizes EIG about the emulator, and goal-oriented BOED (GBOED), which prioritizes information gain about the inferred parameters.
-For completeness, we describe the ``idealized'' BOED formulation as a conceptual gold standard (though computationally infeasible for real-world problems) and compare it against BOED and GBOED in SM4.
+For completeness, we describe the ``idealized'' BOED formulation as a conceptual gold standard (though computationally infeasible for real-world problems) and compare it against BOED and GBOED in SM3.